DylanWaken/blog-site/_posts/2024-6-1-FourierTransforminPolarDomain.md

 ## Preface

 I started on this topic around 4 days ago, since some of my research algorithms requires Fourier transforming some signals defined over a 2D polar system.
 I thought this is a simple problem with some change of variables, but it turns out to be a massive rabbit hole with many concepts beyond my knowledge base.

 Therefore, I documented my entire research process and explained in as much detail as necessary to understand the Fourier Bessel Transformation.
 Trust me, it is nontrivial but it is not that hard.

-In fact, Fourier Bessel Transformation is really closely related to the buzz word of "Spherical Harmonics".
+Fourier Bessel Transformation is really closely related to the buzz word of "Spherical Harmonics".
 It essentially defined a "Disk Harmonics" following almost the same principles.

 To best understanding this page, you should be farmiliar with at minimum: